PrimeAcademy/assignment-unit-1/README.md

 #### 4.6 | Complete the checkpoints

 1. Show your instructors what you know!
 In the `checkpoints` folder, you will find a .txt file and a folder called `htmlcss` containing two files.
 These have some questions about things we have covered this week!
 2. In the .txt file, below each question, all you need to do is type your answer!
 If you're unsure, feel free to do some research, or write that you're not sure.
 All we're asking for is you try your best!
-In the `htmlcss` folder, follow the instructions.
+3. In the `htmlcss` folder, there are tasks in the html and css files.
+There is no need to delete the instuctions, just type your code below it!

 ### 5 | "Uploading" your changes to GitHub

-You've now sourced in a JavaScript file and created a basic page that says hello to the world from you as a developer!
-Next, we'll use Git to post your work to GitHub.
+Now that your assignment is done, we'll use Git to post your work to GitHub.

 **IMPORTANT:** All of the following steps will occur in Terminal.